idle-code/tempren/MANUAL.md

 # Various options
 ## Dry run
 To facilitate discovery-based usage learning, `tempren`'s `--dry-run`/`-d` flag can be used to disable the actual file renaming stage of the pipeline.
+This way, users can test their templates without making changes to the filesystem.
 > Note: While dry-run is active, side effects from filtering/sorting template expressions (which are valid Python code), ad-hoc tags
 > or even tags themselves may still affect the file system.\
 > Be careful not to copy-paste templates that look suspicious.